scottlamb/moonfire-nvr/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug report or support request
 about: Create a report to help us improve
 title: ''
-labels: bug
+labels:
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the problem.

 **To Reproduce**
 Steps to reproduce the behavior: